optimalMachine/momentum_project2022/README.md

-#Momentum Project 2022
+# Momentum Project 2022

 The first JavaScript project.
-(JavaScript only.
-No frameworks yet.)
+A chrome extension app which shows current time, name and user's schedule of the day user wrote.
+(JavaScript only.)
 All written by Jiuk Choi